DaymondLing/ChangePointMean.jl/README.md

 probably what you are looking for.

-This is a simple, useful, efficient package for detecting mean shift in a time series via cusum randomization test.
+This is a simple, useful, efficient package for detecting mean shift in a time series via cumsum randomization test.
 It is non-parametric in the sense that there are no distribution assumptions.
 References can be found here: